srikanthonl/ngx-braintree/README.md

             return response;
         }

-**createPurchaseURL** – is **YOUR** server-side API URL.
+**createPurchaseURL** – is **YOUR** server-side POST API URL.
-This is YOUR server-side API method which is called when the user clicks Pay.
+This is YOUR server-side POST API method which is called when the user clicks Pay.
 This method communicates with Braintree to create a purchase.
 A sample server API method is as shown below (.NET Code).
 For more information read the Braintree Server API section below.

 		[Route("api/braintree/createpurchase")]
         public HttpResponseMessage Post(string nonce)